sqnguyen829/Rails-Session-Auth/README.md

 Moved to the frontend cleared out the code in the App.js file

 We'll start making a few components to simulate logging in Component build order

+SesssionApp(Mainly for the route this could be done better)

 App